 Assign each student a decimal, or allow the students to choose their own.
 If you have access to a set of decimal dice, students can roll to get a starting decimal.
 This is written in the box at the top of the worksheet.
-Laminate or slide into a dry-erase pocket and use with a dry-erase marker for added longevity.
+Print this resource on cardstock and slide into a dry-erase pocket.
+Use with a dry-erase marker for added longevity.

-Students then complete a range of activities to describe their decimal.
-Activities include:
+Students complete a range of activities to describe their decimal.

 - identifying a decimal that is less than and greater than their chosen decimal